kriyeng/tensorflow-intro/convulational-networks.md

 ```python
 tf.keras.layers.MaxPooling(2, 2)
 ```

+> SHAPES: The resulting shape after appling some `pooling` can be calculated based on the shape of the pool and the input shape. `output_shape = input_shape / pool_shape`

 #### Model Summary
 When you have defined your Neural Network you can print all the details with `keras` using `model.summary()`